clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

   * **Sniper**: default attack type and most commonly used option.
       * It cycles through the payloads, inserting one payload at a time into each position defined in the request.
       * Sniper attacks iterate through all the payloads in a linear fashion, allowing for precise and focused testing.
-  * **Battering ram**: Differs from Sniper in that it sends all payloads simultaneously, each payload inserted into its respective position.
+  * **Battering ram**: differs from Sniper in that it sends all payloads simultaneously, each payload inserted into its respective position.
       * This attack type is useful when testing for race conditions or when payloads need to be sent concurrently.
-  * **Pitchfork**: Enables the simultaneous testing of multiple positions with different payloads.
+  * **Pitchfork**: enables the simultaneous testing of multiple positions with different payloads.
       * Allows the tester to define multiple payload sets, each associated with a specific position in the request.
       * Effective when there are distinct parameters that need separate testing.
-  * **Cluster bomb**: Combines the Sniper and Pitchfork approaches.
+  * **Cluster bomb**: combines the Sniper and Pitchfork approaches.
       * Performs a Sniper-like attack on each position but simultaneously tests all payloads from each set.
       * Useful when multiple positions have different payloads, and we want to test them all together.
 * Each attack type has its advantages and is suitable for different testing scenarios.

-## Practical Example
+## Practical Intruder Example
 * Attempt to gain access to a support portal located at `http://website.thm/support/login`.
   * This portal follows a typical login structure.
   * Inspecting the source code shows that no protective measures have been implemented:
 ```
 <from method="POST">
  <div class="form-floating mb-3">